-Weekend Shortcuts are complete guides to weekends away, written specifically to help you enjoy a perfect weekend away without needing to do any additional research.
+Weekend Shortcuts are complete guides to weekends away, written specifically to help you enjoy a perfect mini break without needing to do any additional research.

 This weekend shortcut tells you EVERYTHING you need to know to plan a perfect weekend in the town they call the Queen of the Dolomites; Cortina d’Ampezzo, in Northern Italy.

 Despite being best known as a world class ski destination, I’ll show you a fun filled weekend of culture, art, shopping, history and good food.